Fire Departments We Dispatch

 Durham Fire Department - Chief Mark Wiebe

-Florence Fire Department - Chief Mark Slater
+Florence Fire Department - Chief Terry Britton

 Goessel Fire Department - Chief Matt Voth